Wires-Solucao-e-Servicos/golang-logger-module/README.md

 )

 func main() {
-    //Optional: Set client name ("Undefined" if not set here or by the "CLIENT_NAME" environment variable) logger.SetClientName("MyApp")
+    // Optional: Set client name for log identification
+    // Defaults to "Undefined" if not set here or via the "CLIENT_NAME" environment variable logger.SetClientName("MyApp")

-    //Optional: Set SMTP configuration (No notification service if not loaded) logger.LoadSMTPConfig("config/config.toml")
+    //Optional: Set SMTP configuration
+    // If not loaded, errors will only be logged locally logger.LoadSMTPConfig("config/config.toml")

     // Log different levels